 So if you have any young people that would love to make fugias please do share this with them.
 Also, I'd love to know in the comment if you do try any of these methods and if they worked as well for you as they do for me.

-Method one - small cupcakes scoop
+Method 2 – Using a small cookie scoop

 - While you can use two spoons to drop the batter into the oil.
 I find a small size cookie scoop does a better job.